wpallstars/fix-plugin-does-not-exist-notices/README.md

 "The plugin folder-name/file-name.php has been deactivated due to an error: Plugin file does not exist."

-This small utility plugin adds missing plugins to your WordPress plugins list and provides a "Remove Reference" link, allowing you to safely clean up invalid plugin entries with one click.
+This small utility plugin adds missing plugins to your WordPress plugins list and provides a "Remove Notice" link, allowing you to safely clean up invalid plugin entries with one click.

 ### Key Features

 * Adds missing plugins directly to your plugins list
-* Provides a simple "Remove Reference" action link
+* Provides a simple "Remove Notice" action link
 * Works with both single site and multisite WordPress installations
 * Includes helpful notifications explaining how to fix plugin errors
 * One-click auto-scroll to find missing plugins in large sites